Anupshr/Rockyou2024/README.md

     Delta between ‘Rockyou2024’ and ‘Rockyou2021’: 54GB of 146GB
 feel free download
 this file stored 10 billion passwords
-# you check your password breach or not go this website:
+# You check your password breach or not go in this website:
-Enter your username and gmail: https://exposed.lol/ https://haveibeenpwned.com/
+Enter your username and gmail: https://exposed.lol/

+https://haveibeenpwned.com/